-CMM faculty run active research programs in modern molecular and cellular biology which include areas of developmental biology, neuroscience, parasitology, immunology, cancer biology, and cellular structure and function.
+CMM faculty run active research programs in modern molecular and cellular biology, which include the areas of developmental biology, neuroscience, parasitology, immunology, cancer biology, and cellular structure and function.
 Our graduate program attracts outstanding students from all parts of the US and the world.
-Graduate students from the interdisciplinary programs of cancer biology, genetics, molecular & cellular biology and biochemistry, neuroscience, and physiological sciences also receive training in CMM faculty laboratories.
+Graduate students from the interdisciplinary programs of cancer biology, genetics, molecular & cellular biology, biochemistry, neuroscience, and physiological sciences also receive training in CMM faculty laboratories.

 Life Sciences North, Room 450, Tucson, AZ 85724-5044

-Applications may be submitted at any time, and students may begin coursework in the Summer or Fall terms.
-Applicants should indicate the semester (Summer, Fall) in which he or she would like to begin coursework.
+Applications for Fall '22 are currently open through the application deadline of July 5, 2022.
+Students may begin coursework in the Spring, Summer, or Fall terms.
+Applicants should indicate the term in which he or she would like to begin coursework.
 The deadlines listed above are recommended deadlines.
-We accept applications on a continual basis.
-The Oversight Committee will begin reviewing all applications on or after April 1.
+The Oversight Committee will begin reviewing all applications on or after the December 1st application deadline.